 I still struggle to get my router to reach my Xbox.

-But I think from from a lawyer's perspective, uh, you know, what what this evidence or what this indicates is that there are multiple plausible explanations out there with respect to who leaked the emails from the DNC.
+But I think from a lawyer's perspective, what this evidence or what this indicates is that there are multiple plausible explanations out there with respect to who leaked the emails from the DNC.

-And more importantly, you know, despite what Congresswoman Wasserman Schultz had to say uh with respect to cooperation with the Federal Bureau of Investigation or the Department of Homeland Security, DNC made this much harder for itself.
+And more importantly, despite what Congresswoman Wasserman Schultz had to say with respect to cooperation with the Federal Bureau of Investigation or the Department of Homeland Security, DNC made this much harder for itself.

-And in a way, the FBI even look at their computer systems.
+And in a way, I even look at their computer systems.

 I certainly don't advise my clients to do that.

-Because they're the we've got to assume they're the best at what they do, right?
+Because we've got to assume they're the best at what they do, right?

 Here's my next question.

-Does in man we all know what happened when the WikiLeaks reveal came out?
+We all know what happened when the WikiLeaks reveal came out.

-Now the next question, logical question is do we tie this Kirk Weeby in any way, or do would you in your mind tie it or at least be suspicious of what this guy this this IT specialist and this family that made all this money from the from Democrats over billing, former McDonald's worker, former car dealer guy, and then government computers and hard drives busted up in his garage.
+Or would you, in your mind, tie it, or at least be suspicious of what this guy, this IT specialist and this family that made all this money from Democrats over billing, former McDonald's worker, former car dealer guy, and then government computers and hard drive busted up in his garage?

 None of them are giving us answers.